astropy/photutils/docs/psf.rst

-`~photutils.psf.PSFPhotometry` provides the framework for a flexible PSF photometry workflow that can find sources in an image, optionally group overlapping sources, fit the PSF model to the sources, and subtract the fit PSF models from the image. `~photutils.psf.IterativePSFPhotometry` is an iterative version of `~photutils.psf.PSFPhotometry` where after the fit sources are subtracted, the process repeats until no additional sources are detected or a maximum number of iterations has been reached.
+`~photutils.psf.PSFPhotometry` provides the framework for a flexible PSF photometry workflow that can find sources in an image, optionally group overlapping sources, fit the PSF model to the sources, and subtract the fit PSF models from the image.

+`~photutils.psf.IterativePSFPhotometry` is an iterative version of `~photutils.psf.PSFPhotometry` where new sources are detected in the residual image after the fit sources are subtracted.
+The iterative process can be useful for crowded fields where sources are blended.
+A ``mode`` keyword is provided to control the behavior of the iterative process, where either all sources or only the newly-detected sources are fit in subsequent iterations.
+The process repeats until no additional sources are detected or a maximum number of iterations has been reached.
 When used with the `~photutils.detection.DAOStarFinder`, `~photutils.psf.IterativePSFPhotometry` is essentially an implementation of the DAOPHOT algorithm described by Stetson in his `seminal paper
 <https://ui.adsabs.harvard.edu/abs/1987PASP...99..191S/abstract>`_ for